Skip to content

 How to Check Your Power Plan via Control Panel

-Pro Tip: You can use the powercfg -list command to quickly identify the GUID of your power plans.
-This is useful if you want to switch plans automatically using a script or if you are troubleshooting performance issues on your machine.
+Pro Tip: You can use a command to quickly find the GUID (Globally Unique Identifier) for your power plans.
+This can be really helpful if you plan to automate switching plans with a script or if you’re trying to fix performance issues.

 1. Click the Start button and type Control Panel.
 Select the app from the results.